 Create drop down lists under each elevator to keep track of Door Lock Monitor device status

 Create quotes in seconds and send to those customers in need of a Door Lock Monitor device

 Create easy to read dashboard views of Active Door Lock Monitor quotes, Active Sites for Door Lock Monitor Installations, and Building Locations without Door Lock Monitors so you can easily stay on-top of what’s going on and keep your customers devices compliant.

-Contact FIELDBOSS for more information about how to manage your Door Lock Monitoring device installations.
+Contact us for more information on how FIELDBOSS can help manage your Door Lock Monitoring device installation.

 FIELDBOSS was built for the Microsoft Cloud and within Microsoft Dynamics 365.
-Dynamics 365 is the next generation of intelligent business applications that enable your service organization to grow, evolve and transform.
-This solution unifies CRM and ERP capabilities with purpose-built applications that work seamlessly together to help manage specific business functions and allow your organization to transform to meet customer needs and capture new opportunities.
+Dynamics 365 is the next generation of intelligent business applications that empowers your service organization to transform and evolve.
+This solution connects CRM and ERP capabilities with custom-made applications that work together seamlessly as one connected system.
+The result is a powerful tool that will increase productivity, cut costs, streamline processes, meet customer needs and capture new opportunities.

 1. End-to-End Field Service Management